 Americans discard more food than any other country, nearly 40 million tons — or 30-40 percent of the entire US food supply.

+The good news is that several states across the country are taking action to curb food waste and gain food recovery.
+Legislators in California, Connecticut, Massachusetts, New York, Rhode Island, and Vermont have passed laws that restrict the amount of food waste going to landfills.
+Vermont’s “Universal Recycling Law” went into effect in July 2020, banning food scrap waste entirely.
+According to the Vermont Foodbank, as a result of the new law, food donations statewide have increased 40 percent.
 There is pending legislation in California, Colorado and Massachusetts that would establish programs to fund private-sector composting and organic collection programs.
 In addition, several states like Tennessee and Washington, and cities like Los Angeles and Madison, Wisconsin, have created food waste task forces to reduce waste, creating composting education and infrastructure and eliminating food waste from US landfills.

-Last year, the New York City Department of Sanitation expanded upon their organics separation rules, proposing that even more food-related businesses would be required to separate organic waste in an effort to keep nearly 100,000 tons of wasted food out of landfills each year.
+In 2019, the New York City Department of Sanitation expanded upon their organics separation rules, proposing that even more food-related businesses would be required to separate organic waste in an effort to keep nearly 100,000 tons of wasted food out of landfills each year.

 The city and state efforts are trickling into US school systems too — both Maine and Rhode Island have introduced legislation to reduce the amount of food waste in schools.
 On a national level, the US Department of Agriculture (USDA) and the US Environmental Protection Agency (EPA) set a goal in 2015 to reduce food waste by half by 2030.